cingolanifede/fuul-nft/README.md

 Total: 304 ETH
 ```

-#### The code should:
+#### The code have:

-- Be written as production-ready code.
-You will write production code.
-- Be easy to grow and easy to add new functionality.
-- Have notes attached, explaining the solution and why certain things are included and others are left out.
+- Discount Rules can be added to allow more complex and scalable posibilities.
+You can define paramenter depending the code, discountPrice, etc.
+- Product can be added to allow more complex and scalable posibilities.
+You can whatever product you can and associate it to a discount rule.

+#### Disclaimer:
+- The above is hardcoded, so to add new ones you will need to do it by and, pushing a new item in the arrays.
+TODO: create an interface to do it
+- Inputs too.
+For testing and developing pourposes was did this way.
+TODO: create a better way, perhaps an api.

 ```
 ## To install all dependencies